"The sea, once it casts its spell, holds one in

 Through a little research I’ve read there is a difference between sea glass and beach glass.
 Sea glass refers to salt water glass and beach glass refers to fresh water glass.
 The difference being that glass slowly dissolves in salt water, which gives sea glass a satin-like patina, while it does not dissolve in freshwater.
 Long ago stories were told that these types of glass were “Mermaid Tears”.
 It was said that every time a sailor drowned at sea, the Mermaids would cry and the sea glass was their tears washing up on the shore.

-Sea and beach glass can be found everywhere in the world, because people have used the oceans and water bodies to dispose of trash.
+Sea and beach glass can be found everywhere in the world, because people have used the oceans and other bodies water to dispose of trash.
 It was natural for waterfront communities up until the mid 1960’s to discard their trash in the water because the water carried it away.
 A hundred years ago landfills were considered a health hazard, filled with rats that carried diseases.

 Sea Glass value is partially determined by its color.
 Red, blue, lavender, purple and pink are rare because fewer items were stored in containers made of these colors.
 Cobalt Blue, the "sapphire" of the beach, came from such apothecary items as Milk of Magnesia, Vicks Vapor Rub, Noxzema, Nivea, and Bromo Seltzer bottles, along with some prescription bottles.
 The extremely rare red pieces, or "rubies" of the beach, may come from perfume bottles, the tail lights on old automobiles, lanterns and traffic light lenses.
 Gemological terms like "inclusions", "clarity", "color", "facets" and "purity" also relate directly to sea glass, except that inclusions and "impurities" are a good thing in sea glass.